 Understanding Top Grain Leather

-Top grain leather is the second-highest quality of leather among all leather types.
-This excludes faux leather since faux leather is technically not leather.
-Furthermore, among all leather types top grain leather is probably the most commonly used.
-This is because among all other types top grain leather offers a pristine look.
+Top grain leather is the second highest quality of leather among all leather types, excluding faux leather since faux leather is technically not real leather.
+Among all leather types, top grain leather is probably the most commonly used because it offers a pristine, consistent look that appeals to a wide range of consumers and manufacturers alike.

 Origin and Processing